my2239/UiPathAxe508/README.md

 # UiPathAxe508
-This githun project has details on how to use a UiPath  library and Axe Dev Tools plugin for google chrome browser to perform 508 testing
+This github project has details on how to use a UiPath library and Axe Dev Tools plugin for google chrome browser to perform 508 compliance testing

 As a Prerequisite, anyone using this project should already be aware of using UiPath for automation of their web application